menu icon

 Instructions

 • In a medium pot, bring liquid, kosher salt, and butter to a boil over medium-high heat.
-Whisk in grits, lower heat to a low simmer, cover, and cool for 10 minutes until grits have thickened.
+Whisk in grits, lower heat to a low simmer, cover, and cook for 10 minutes until grits have thickened.
 Whisking occasionally to remove any lumps.

 • Stir in cheddar cheese until melted, taste, and adjust the seasoning.
 Serve immediately on a plate, and garnish with more cheese and green onions.